skazanyNaGlany/go-file-mirror/README.md

         log.Fatal("still have some pending operations")
     }

-    // fatal when one of the operation failed for _, operation := range *operations {
+    // Fatal when one of the operations failed for _, operation := range *operations {
         if err := operation.GetLastResultError(); err != nil {
             log.Fatal(err)
         }
     }

-    // read written data
+    // Read written data
-    // the operation will be async, will not block
+    // The operation will be async, will not block
     // and return immediately
     operations = fm.ReadAt(buffer, 0)
     operations.WaitForDone(10 * time.Second)